 Having the edge flush with the top and sides of the rest of the ledge.

-Raising the edge for a reveal or leaving it flush is up to you.The theory to giving it a bump is that you can lock in better for a grind and have better pop from a slide.
-I am not convinced either way is better.
+Raising the edge for a reveal gives you something to lock your skateboard onto.
+It can lock in better for a grind and have better pop from a slide.

-This is my new favourite a thick plate with a rounded top edge is put along the side of the ledge.
+A thick plate with a rounded top edge along the side of the ledge.
 Concrete is poured and finished smooth along the top.
 This looks like granite, grinds like ice, is the easiest to form up and build, and will be very durable.

 The thickness and shape of the plate make it great to lock into.
 The thick profile of the metal makes it very durable and I expect it will last longer than the other options.